 A bad LP regulator or kinked or partially blocked LP line can also cause this problem.

-Troubleshooting: Resetting the Propane System After a Lockout
+Resetting an RV Propane System After a Lockout

 You can also experience a propane lockout if you attempt to unsuccessfully light an appliance three times.
 To reset, turn off the appliance and turn it back on to allow the 12-volt DC-powered control board to start the process again.
 Also, confirm that the propane tank has propane in it and that the service valve is open.
 If the ignition process fails repeatedly, it’s time to troubleshoot the actual appliance itself.